-This post will explore just one of many types!
+This post will explore just one of many types; the Perceptive personality.

 This type is analytical and inquisitive, always looking to understand the bigger picture.